mickoissicko/pingspoofer/README.md

 - There is (sometimes) an 80-200ms delay when toggling on/off Blink.

 ### Minecraft Screenshare bypass guide
-If you are only, and only using Blink/Lagswitch without any other cheat that might be detected, you will be completely safe.
+If you are only using the pingspoofer without any other cheat that might be detected, you will be completely safe.
 Here are the steps to bypass a Minecraft screenshare, even if it is a manual screenshare:
 - Download Blink/Lagswitch and hide it in C:\Windows\System32\drivers or C:\Windows\System32\drivers\etc.
 - Delete start_blink.bat.
 No need for the batch script.
 - Take all the files inside the folder, and place them in C:\Windows\System32\drivers\etc or C:\Windows\System32\drivers.